Town Planning & Land Development

 - County and Supreme Courts of Victoria including Court of Appeal.

-Joel is completing his Masters of Business Administration (MBA), which gives him a unique insight into a client’s commercial priorities.
+Joel has completed his Master of Business Administration (MBA) at Melbourne Business School, which gives him a unique insight into a client’s commercial priorities.

 Joel is a member of the Urban Development Institute of Australia, the Property Institute of Australia and the Victorian Planning and Environment Law Association.